-At Vandkunsten Architects we design architecture for people.
-Our houses are designed for the ways that people live, work, play, and think.
+At Vandkunsten Architects we design with an understanding of the past and with respect the future.
 Housing, buildings, and cities must be at eye level and make room for communities.

 news